ImgBotApp/InternetNL/test/sitednssec/passed/description_en.md

 Congratulations!
 Your domain name is digitally signed.
-Visitors whose systems validate domain signatures are protected against manipulated  translation from domain name into rogue internet addresses.
+Visitors for whom domain signatures are validated, are protected against manipulated translation from your domain name into a rogue internet address.